cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.
 Maintainer and hosting
      ----------------------
-Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts
+From April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosted CT.
+Since April 2014 the chair for Applied Information Security of Prof. Dr. Arno Wacker at the University Kassel hosts
-- the web page of CrypTool,
+- the web page of the whole CrypTool project,
-- the Subversion repository system for the program sources of the release version CrypTool 1.x, and
+- the Subversion repository system for the program sources of CT1, and
-- the Subversion repository system for the program sources of the successor version CrypTool 2.
+- the Subversion repository system for the program sources of the successor CrypTool 2.
+Webserver and buildserver are currently running virtually in a Proxmox environment with 24 Intel Xeon E5-2640 a 2.5GHz and 128 Gigabyte RAM.

 The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer of CT1: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
-Current steps of the roadmap are published in chapter A.1 and at the web page.
+Current steps of the roadmap are published in chapter A.1 of this readme and at the web page.

-Homepage of CrypTool: www.cryptool.org.
+Homepage of CrypTool: www.cryptool.org

 We would be very glad about every new developer, who joins to help enhancing the functionality and usability of CrypTool.